mauroservienti/milestone.github.io/_posts/2021-10-20-isnt-a-supposed-to-come-before-b.md

 Being able to guarantee message ordering in the input queue, even if for a limited amount of time and a couple more caveats, is worth nothing if we have multiple competing consumers.
 Like in the above-presented diagram, where various instances consume messages, there is no way to guarantee message ordering at the instance level.

+_[update 2021-10-21]_ As pointed out by Sean's comment below, when using Azure Service Bus:

+> "[...]
+A given session cannot be processed by multiple consumers, only one.
+And that ensures a session messages are all handled in order.

+Which solves the ordering problem leaving us with a single point of failure.

 ## What can we do about it?

 We need to stop looking at message ordering as a global solution.
 By carefully analyzing various scenarios, we can group message ordering needs into four macro categories.